Consultations – Clinical Care Standards

 There are no public consultations open at this time.

 What are clinical care standards?

-- a small number of statements describing the care that a patient should be offered for a specific clinical condition, regardless of where they are treated in Australia
+- a small number of quality statements describing the care that a patient should be offered, regardless of where they are treated in Australia

-Following public consultation, the Commission will review all comments and use this analysis to finalise the draft clinical care standard.
+Following public consultation, the Commission reviews all comments and uses this analysis to finalise the draft clinical care standards.

-If you have any questions or require further information about the draft Low Back Pain Clinical Care Standard, please contact: firstname.lastname@example.org.
+If you have any questions or require further information about consultations, please email email@example.com.

 For updates on future consultations and launches, follow us on Twitter @ACSQHC and subscribe to our eNewsletters.